braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 - **Identity**: For each object $u \in V$, the identity morphism is the **trivial path** of length $\ell = 0$ from $u$ to itself, which serves as the neutral element under composition.

 ### 4.1.2 Commentary: Physical Interpretation of Caus_t {#4.1.2}
-:::note[**Physical Interpretation of the Internal Causal Category**] Each vertex represents an event or relational node in the instantaneous configuration of the universe, serving as the basic unit of potential influence and the starting or ending point of causal chains.
+:::info[**Physical Interpretation of the Internal Causal Category**] Each vertex represents an event or relational node in the instantaneous configuration of the universe, serving as the basic unit of potential influence and the starting or ending point of causal chains.
 This includes paths of any finite length $\ell$, including the trivial path of length $\ell = 0$ for identities, allowing for the representation of both direct and mediated causal connections, which is essential for modeling multi-step influences.
 This operation captures the chaining of causal influences, which is fundamental for transitivity in effective relations.
 This serves as the neutral element under composition, ensuring that every vertex has a self-reference without additional structure.

 This definition positions $\mathbf{Caus}_t$ as a path category derived from the underlying graph, where the morphisms explicitly represent the pathways that could transmit influence or information within the fixed state.
 It abstracts the graph's connectivity into a categorical form, facilitating analyses of relations like transitivity and reachability, and providing a foundation for encoding physical constraints.
 Physically, this category reflects the instantaneous "web of possibilities" in the universe, where paths represent potential causal transmissions, both direct and mediated, priming the graph for the targeted rewrites that will alter this web in the next tick.
 It frames the snapshot as an arena of relational possibilities, where influences propagate along paths but gain effectiveness only when they satisfy temporal and acyclicity constraints, thereby distinguishing mere connectivity from genuine causal mediation that aligns with the irreversible advance of logical time.

-For instance, consider a simple causal graph emerging from the vacuum tree's bipartition [(§3.1.1)](#3.1.1): a 3-vertex chain A → B → C, where A represents an early event, B a mediator, and C a later outcome.
+For instance, consider a simple causal graph emerging from the vacuum tree's bipartition [(§3.1.3)](#3.1.3): a 3-vertex chain A → B → C, where A represents an early event, B a mediator, and C a later outcome.
 Here, the morphism A → C composes from A → B and B → C, encoding mediated influence ≤ (A ≤ C via B), but only if timestamps strictly increase (e.g., H(A→B)=1 < H(B→C)=2).
 This illustrates how Caus_t captures the transitive flow of causality without allowing cycles, which could otherwise stall dynamics by introducing paradoxical loops.
 In dynamical terms, a rewrite adding a direct edge A → C would introduce a new morphism, shortcutting the path and potentially reducing mediation redundancy, which previews how such operations drive the system toward denser, geometry-like structures while maintaining the partial order's integrity.
 This intuitive bridge from abstract paths to physical propagation underscores Caus_t's role in ensuring that local flips propagate globally without reversing time's arrow, fueling the cascade toward emergent spacetime.
 :::

 ### 4.1.3 Definition: The Historical Category {#4.1.3}
-:::info[**Category $\mathbf{Hist}$ of Causal Graphs utilizing History-Preserving Embeddings**] The category $\mathbf{Hist}$ is defined by the following components, which together provide a structured framework for reasoning about the historical progression of causal graphs:
+:::tip[**Category $\mathbf{Hist}$ of Causal Graphs utilizing History-Preserving Embeddings**] The category $\mathbf{Hist}$ is defined by the following components, which together provide a structured framework for reasoning about the historical progression of causal graphs:
 - **Objects**: The objects of $\mathbf{Hist}$ are the **causal graphs with history**, which are triplets $G = (V, E, H)$, where $V$ is the set of vertices (events), $E \subseteq V \times V$ is the set of directed edges (causal links), and $H: E \to \mathbb{N}$ is the history map assigning timestamps to each edge, as introduced in the State Space and Graph Structure [(§1.3.1)](#1.3.1).
 - **Morphisms**: For any two objects $G = (V, E, H)$ and $G' = (V', E', H')$, a morphism is a **history-respecting graph embedding**, which consists of an injective function $f: V \to V'$ satisfying two key conditions: